-In the 1840s, the Republic of Texas encouraged settlement of the state’s vast unsettled land.
-Responding to the opportunity, entrepreneur Henri Castro recruited more than 6,000 settlers, mostly farmers from the Alsace region of France, to travel to Texas and settle tracts of his 1.2 million-acre land grant.
+In the 1840s, the Republic of Texas encouraged European settlement of the country’s vast lands.
+Responding to the opportunity, entrepreneur Henri Castro recruited more than 6,000 settlers, mostly from Alsace and surrounding regions, to travel to Texas and settle tracts in his 1.2 million-acre land grant.
 On Sept.
 3, 1844, Castro and 50 men founded Castroville.

 Did You Know?